tesseract-ocr/tessdoc/Compiling.md

 Compilation of dependent libraries, **leptonica** and **tiff**, are included and handled as well.

 ## Cross compile on Linux with NDK
-Another method of compiling is doing it on Linux machine, with Android NDK r22 (22.1.7171670).
+Another method of compiling is doing it on a Linux machine, with Android NDK r22 (22.1.7171670).
 This method compiles for following versions and architectures:

 | Arch \ Version | 4.1.0 |